-Here’s an easy summary of the current sunrise, sunset, moonrise and moonset times for each day of the year, as well as the current moon evolution that we have at the moment.
+Here’s an easy summary of the current sunrise, sunset, moonrise and moonset times for the current and next month, as well as the current moon evolution that we have at the moment.

 What does Sunrise Sunset actually mean?

 Sunrise is defined as the moment the top of the sun’s disc first breaks the plane of the horizon in the morning, and sunset is when the top of the sun’s disc sinks below the horizon in the evening.

 Sunrise actually occurs before the Sun truly reaches the horizon because Earth’s atmosphere refracts the Sun’s image.
 At the horizon, the average amount of refraction is 34 arcminutes, though this amount varies based on atmospheric conditions.

 The sun appears to move faster at sunset due to an optical illusion.
 The brain gauges the speed of objects based on the relationship of the moving object to nearby stationary objects.

 This is related to the Ponzo Illusion: The line nearer the horizon looks larger than the one further from the horizon.

 Civil twilight is defined as the time when the sun is 6 degrees below the horizon and up to the time it has risen, or the time between when it has set to when it is 6 degrees below the horizon.
 In the morning this time period is known as dawn—in the evening it is called dusk.

 The end of dusk and the start of dawn are the limits at which illumination is sufficient, under good weather conditions, for terrestrial objects to be clearly distinguished; at these times, the horizon is clearly defined and the brightest stars are visible under good atmospheric conditions in the absence of moonlight or other illumination.
 In the morning before the beginning of civil twilight and in the evening after the end of civil twilight, artificial illumination is normally required to carry on ordinary outdoor activities.